 Dr. Phil Shiman compiled this map a few years back and has revised it since (principally correcting NARA photos that have more recently been posted on LOC).
-We will post a new version soon.
 The basics here, though, are correct.
 None of these photographs were literally taken at "Fort Mahone," as shown on the above map detail.
 All of the famous close-up photos of chevaux-de frise were taken in front of Confederate Battery 27 on the Jerusalem Plank Road.
 The photos of soldiers (and civilians) posed atop log traverses and mugging for the camera were taken at Battery 25.
 Details in the background of these photos (whoa there is Fort Morton!!) are definitive.
-We will post those as soon as we can get to it.

 Many of these photos were taken by or under the auspices of Captain Andrew J. Russell, since he appears in several.
 The view is from inside Battery 25 looking to the northeast.
 The Baxter Road overpass (behind the man with the artillery ramrod) and Fort Morton are visible in the distance.
 Can you find Captain Russell seated with folded arms?